whistlegraph/aesthetic-computer/README.txt

 *** `go` ***
   - [❤️‍🔥] Make `field`
+  - [] Show an orange or red status if UDP or sockets get disconnected while aesthetic is in use.
   - [] Walk to `horizon`
   - [] And then `cave:entrance`
   - [] Check the networking / position shifting.